denizkenankilic/computerVision-gluoncv-ssd/README.md

       python im2rec.py lst_file_name relative_root_to_images --pass-through --pack-label

 Finally, the "finetune_detection.py" code is used to train model and find predicted ground truths in the test folder.
-The "resultsToTxtSsd.py" script converts the pickle results, that are outputs of "finetune_detection.py", to the txt format.
+The "resultsToTxtSsd.py" script converts the pickle results, that are outputs of "finetune_detection.py" file, to the txt format.